 Reduce monthly utility bills from 54% up to 87% per month, depending on the amount of energy used and the rooftop size of a home.

-Attractive Feed-In Tariff (FIT) incentives to remunerate individuals just by producing their own renewable energy.
+Attractive Feed-In Tariff (FIT) incentives to remunerate individuals just by producing their own renewable energy for energy efficiency.

 Adds value to a property.

 Playing a part in generating clean, renewable energy while helping the planet.
 It reduces carbon footprint.